coderefinery/train-the-trainer/_episodes/06-lesson-design.md

 > - Something non-technical, such as painting a room
 > - An instructor training for CodeRefinery
 > - Some aspect from an already existing lesson
+> - A lesson you always wanted to teach
+> - A lesson you plan to teach this autumn (maybe independently of Carpentries and CodeRefinery)
 >
 > Exercise (30 minutes):
 > - Collect notes in a shared document.